Prosecutor in Oxford case: Jennifer, James Crumbley need to stop romantic courtroom talk

 The prosecution in the Oxford High School shooting case has asked a judge to put an end to what it describes as "inappropriate" and "disrespectful" communication in court between James and Jennifer Crumbley, the parents of the teenage shooting suspect.

-In a court filing Wednesday, the prosecution expressed frustration with the Crumbleys' behavior, including the two allegedly mouthing "I love you" to one another during hearings.
+In a court filing Wednesday, the prosecution expressed frustration with the Crumbleys' behavior, including the two allegedly mouthing "I love you" to each other during hearings.

 The Crumbleys are facing involuntary manslaughter charges for allegedly buying their son the gun that police say was used in the shooting, and failing to secure it.
 Ethan Crumbley, 15, is facing terrorism and first-degree murder charges for allegedly shooting up his school — killing four students and injuring six other students and a teacher.